redreamality/ppt.md/talks/fduknowledgemap_explain/experiment.md

 * verb results for "STEVE JOBS" and "PIXAR"

-There are some correct relations however some are affected by the grammar structure
+There are some correct relations however some are affected by the grammar structure(mainly clauses）
-	mainly clauses :
-		XXX announced that XXX
+* XXX announced that XXX
-		XXX declared that XXX
+* XXX declared that XXX

 <pre>
 	# correct relations